vonfalk/storm-javavis/doc/06-Libraries/07-SQL/index.md

 }
 ```

-See the README-file in the package for more information by typing `help sql` in the Basic Storm
+For more information, see the README-file in the package by typing `help sql` in the Basic Storm
 interactive prompt.